 Researchers still don’t know if people who use meth are more prone to mental health disorders because of the drug, or if they are more prone to use it because of the disorder.
 In any case, both meth addiction and mental health disorders can be treated at the same time with the help of addiction recovery professionals.

 Recovery from addiction is possible no matter what or how much you used.
 Don’t give up!
 People can live strong, healthy lives in recovery even while treating their mental health disorder, too.

-Many people find that home-based detox is the best solution for their first step in recovery.
+Many people find that home-based detox is the best solution for their first step in recovery from meth addiction.
+If you or your loved one are suffering from meth addiction and are experiencing any of these devastating effects, contact us today.
 We can help you with licensed and trained clinical staff.
-At home, we’ll help you stay as comfortable as possible and maintain a safe, compassionate environment.
-Give us a call at 1-844-243-4832 to learn more about how we can help.
+At home, we’ll help you stay as comfortable as possible and maintain a safe, compassionate environment to detox in.
+Give us a call at 888.592.8541 to learn more about how we can help.

 Sorry, the comment form is closed at this time.